Prof Hywel Williams

 Extension: (Streatham) 3777

 Current research interests focus primarily on the analysis of complex data from the Web and social media, with a particular emphasis on environmental issues.
-This work includes network analysis and text mining to understand online political and environmental debates, modelling/predicting collective attention in social media, understanding social biases in online news consumption, and using Web data to track natural hazards.
+This work includes network analysis and text mining to understand online political and environmental debates, exploring the dynamics of online media and news consumption, and using Web data to track the social impacts of natural hazards.